 Bulky and light.
 Everything that goes here is volume-heavy but weight-light.

-• Left third: Big Agnes Copper Spur HV UL2 tent body and fly, separated.
+- Left third: Big Agnes Copper Spur HV UL2 tent body and fly, separated.
 Poles strapped along the bike’s frame on the right side under a small bungee.
+Pole segment length is the single dimension that decides whether a tent fits a hard pannier at all.
+The best ultralight tents for motorcycle camping guide ranks every pick by exactly that.

 Why merino wool clothing for moto trips